-Without actually using the term "time of concentration" (T_c), the concept was first presented by Mulvany (1851) as the time at which discharge is the highest for a uniform rate of rainfall as the runoff from every portion of the catchment arrives at the outlet.
+Without actually using the term "time of concentration" ( $T_c$ ), the concept was first presented by Mulvany (1851) as the time at which discharge is the highest for a uniform rate of rainfall as the runoff from every portion of the catchment arrives at the outlet.
 It is the time needed for rain that falls on the most remote part of the catchment to travel to the outlet (Kuichling 1889).
-McCuen et al. (1984) stated that almost all hydrologic analyses require the value of a time parameter as input, and T_c is the most commonly used.
+McCuen et al. (1984) stated that almost all hydrologic analyses require the value of a time parameter as input, and $T_c$ is the most commonly used.

-Even though T_c is a fundamental time parameter, the practical measurement of the time required to travel the entire flow path in a watershed was seldom attempted except by Pilgrim (1966).
-Because field measurement of the travel time is labor, time, and cost intensive, hydrograph analysis of observed or simulated discharges is often used to determine T_c .
+Even though $T_c$ is a fundamental time parameter, the practical measurement of the time required to travel the entire flow path in a watershed was seldom attempted except by Pilgrim (1966).
+Because field measurement of the travel time is labor, time, and cost intensive, hydrograph analysis of observed or simulated discharges is often used to determine $T_c$ .

-Determination of T_c using hydrograph analysis dates from Kuichling (1889), who stated "discharge from a given drainage area increases directly with the rainfall intensity until it reaches T_c ."
-Hicks (1942) analyzed hydrographs from laboratory watersheds and computed T_c as the time from the beginning of rainfall to the time of equilibrium discharge.
-Izzard and Hicks (1946) defined T_c from the beginning of a rainfall until the runoff reaches 97% of the input rate.
-Muzik (1974) defined T_c as the time to equilibrium discharge for his laboratory watersheds.
-Su and Fang (2004) determined T_c as the time from the beginning of effective rainfall to the time when flow reaches 98% of the equilibrium discharge.
-Wong (2005) considered T_c as the time from the beginning of effective rainfall to the time when flow reaches 95% of the equilibrium discharge.
+Determination of $T_c$ using hydrograph analysis dates from Kuichling (1889), who stated "discharge from a given drainage area increases directly with the rainfall intensity until it reaches $T_c$ ".
+Hicks (1942) analyzed hydrographs from laboratory watersheds and computed $T_c$ as the time from the beginning of rainfall to the time of equilibrium discharge.
+Izzard (1946) defined $T_c$ from the beginning of a rainfall until the runoff reaches 97% of the input rate.
+Muzik (1974) defined $T_c$ as the time to equilibrium discharge for his laboratory watersheds.
+Su and Fang (2004) determined $T_c$ as the time from the beginning of effective rainfall to the time when flow reaches 98% of the equilibrium discharge.
+Wong (2005) considered $T_c$ as the time from the beginning of effective rainfall to the time when flow reaches 95% of the equilibrium discharge.

-A number of empirical formulas were developed to estimate T_c , but the applicability of any formula for general use is constrained by lack of diversity in the data used to develop the formula (McCuen et al. 1984).
-Sheridan (1994) indicated that, after more than a century of development and evolution in hydrologic design concepts and procedures, the end-user is constrained by confusing choices of empirical formulas for estimating T_c for ungaged watersheds.
+A number of empirical formulas were developed to estimate $T_c$ , but the applicability of any formula for general use is constrained by lack of diversity in the data used to develop the formula (McCuen et al. 1984).
+Sheridan (1994) indicated that, after more than a century of development and evolution in hydrologic design concepts and procedures, the end-user is constrained by confusing choices of empirical formulas for estimating $T_c$ for ungauged watersheds.

-Most of the empirical formulas to estimate T_c use the reciprocal of topographic slope S_o .
-As S_o approaches zero (such as in the coastal plains of the southeastern U.S., the Texas Gulf Coast, and the High Plains), the resulting prediction of T_c approaches infinity.
+Most of the empirical formulas to estimate $T_c$ use the reciprocal of topographic slope $S_o$ .
+As $S_o$ approaches zero (such as in the coastal plains of the southeastern United States, the Texas Gulf Coast, and the High Plains), the resulting prediction of $T_c$ approaches infinity.
 If used in hydrologic design, such estimates result in underestimation of peak discharge.
-A hydrologic design based on under-estimated discharge is prone to failure by hydraulic overloading.
+A hydrologic design based on underestimated discharge is prone to failure by hydraulic overloading.
 In the absence of proper estimates of time of concentration, analysts frequently choose arbitrary values that are based on local rules of thumb or engineering judgment.
-If the estimate is less than the actual time of concentration, then the resulting estimate of peak discharge will be greater than the correct value (over-estimated), resulting in costly over-design.
-However, under-estimation of peak discharge resulting in under-design is also possible if the analyst-selected time of concentration is less than the correct value.
-Such underestimates can result in failure of the drainage system, loss of lives, etc., with costs that exceed those of the over-designed system.
-Therefore, appropriate estimation of T_c for low-sloped terrains is required and will increase confidence in design discharge estimate for those regions.
+If the estimate is less than the actual time of concentration, then the resulting estimate of peak discharge will be greater than the correct value (overestimated), resulting in costly overdesign.
+However, underestimation of peak discharge resulting in underdesign is also possible if the analyst-selected time of concentration is less than the correct value.